SzeWingChan/School_District_Analysis/README.md

     - There is no change to the data of the rest of the schools.

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-    - The average math score dropped slightly by 0.067412 but the average rading score increased by 0.047152.
+    - The average math score dropped slightly by 0.067412 but the average reading score increased by 0.047152.
-    - The passing percetage of math dropped by 0.086481%.
+    - The passing percentage of math dropped by 0.086481%.
     - The passing percentage of reading decreased by 0.121479%.
     - The overall passing percentage all dropped by 0.317688%.